SAEON/somisana/python/algoa-bay-forecast/README.md

 cmake --build .
 sudo cmake --build . --target install

-# If this doesn't work, your may have to copy the build/lib output somewhere - or at least update your PATH
+# Then I had to copy the build libraries to /usr/lib so that Python can use them
+sudo cp -a proj-9.0.0/build/lib/. /usr/lib/
 ```

 ### Setup the project